A-New-BellHope/bellhop/README.md

 ### Uninitialized variables in `PickEpsilon`

-Multiple codepaths do not set output values in `PickEpsilon`, leading to undefined behavior.
+Codepaths for several possible settings do not set output values in `PickEpsilon`, leading to undefined behavior if environment files use these settings.
 For 2D, `HalfWidth` and `epsilonOpt` are unset for:
-- "Double" Cerveny style beams (`BeamType( 2 : 2 ) == 'C'`, in addition to
+- Cerveny beam-width Cerveny beams (`BeamType( 2 : 2 ) == 'C'`, in addition to
   `BeamType( 1 : 1 )` being `'C'` or `'R'` for Cerveny beams)
-- Geometric hat beams specified as `'^'` instead of `'G'`
+- Geometric hat beams specified as `'^'` (or now in 2022, `' '`) instead of `'G'`

 For 3D / Nx2D, `epsilonOpt` is unset for:
-- double Cerveny beams
+- Cerveny beam-width Cerveny beams
 - WKB beams

 For both 2D and 3D, beams not following any of the beam types or beam width types are also unset, though this leads to other errors as well.

-These issues went undetected because the results of `PickEpsilon` are actually only used in conjunction with Cerveny beams, and the Cerveny 3D influence function `Influence3D` was removed from `BELLHOP3D` before the earliest version we have.
+These issues went undetected because the results of `PickEpsilon` are actually only used in conjunction with Cerveny beams, the Cerveny 3D influence function `Influence3D` was removed from `BELLHOP3D` before the earliest version we have, and none of the 2D environment files use the Cerveny beam-width Cerveny beams.

 ### New in 2022: Nx2D Beam Box uninitialized value